Earthweb.com Practically Networked Home Earthweb developer.com HardwareCentral earthwebdeveloper CrossNodes Datamation

 However, this scenario is not a unique one.
 I have seen this type of behavior displayed by employees in companies both big and small, and at various management levels.
 The biggest offenders are typically older office associates or absent-minded CEOs who can't be bothered with such petty things.

-No matter how often I run across this, it never fails to amaze me at how careless people can be with something as important as password security.
-Proper password management is crucial to maintaining the security of your network.
-The way it works is simple, your network account provides you (and theoretically ONLY you) with the means to access confidential and potentially damaging network resources, while simultaneously denying the same access to anyone who isn't authorized to be viewing or using them.
-The only thing that maintains this secured environment is the diligent protection of your user account.
-And the only thing protecting that is your password.
-This is why you need to protect your passwords, make them strong and change them frequently.
+The way it works is simple, your network account provides you (and theoretically ONLY you) with the means to access confidential and potentially damaging network resources, while simultaneously denying the same access to anyone who isn’t authorized to be viewing or using them.

 In case you need a little motivation, here's something you might not be aware of.
 Did you know that you are accountable for ALL activity conducted on the network with your user account?
 Sharing your password potentially makes you accountable for the activities of others, and in most cases, is a major violation of a company's security policy.
 In some cases it can even be grounds for dismissal.
 Also, depending on where you work and the type of resources you have access to, a breach in network security due to your negligence could expose you to potential criminal charges as well.